Aspect1103/Christmas-Invaders/README.md

-A Christmas themed Space Invaders game made for a game jam.
+A Christmas themed Space Invaders game made for a Holiday themed game jam.